dolphin-in-a-coma/arc-agi-3-just-explore/README.md

-# ARC-AGI-3-Agents
+# Explore It Till You Solve It
+Exploration Only Solution for ARC-AGI-3

 ## Quickstart

-Install [uv](https://docs.astral.sh/uv/getting-started/installation/) if not aready installed.
+Install [uv](https://docs.astral.sh/uv/getting-started/installation/) if not already installed.

 1. Clone the ARC-AGI-3-Agents repo and enter the directory.